Maheer1207/Evenz-Android-App/README.md

-# Event Check-In and Attendance Tracking Application
+# Evenz-Android-App: Event Check-In and Attendance Tracking Application

 ## Overview

 This Android application was developed to efficiently manage the check-in and check-out process for public events, providing a feature-rich platform for event organizers, attendees, and administrators.
 The application supports multiple user roles and offers a comprehensive suite of tools to enhance event management and user engagement.
+This project was a collaborative effort by a dedicated team of developers as part of a Software Development Academic Course.

 ## Project Methodology and Development Process